matthew-davis/bliss-keyboard/README.md

   * Confirm all indicators are used in the final menu for a character
   * Confirm there are no duplicates on the keyboard
   * When visible, look through every menu and group/order symbols
+    * Roughly maneuver symbols into 15 groups of about 70
+    * Count both Tier 2 and 3 together to get the 70 number

 * Structure
   * Block out the html sections for the various components in teh keyboard